huntdatacenter/docs/docs/working-in-your-lab/workbench/principles.md

 description: Principles of Workbench use.
 ---

-# Principles
+# Workbench principles

-Workbench aims to improve your day to day work experience with Python, MATLAB, and R code.
+**Workbench aims to improve your day to day work experience with Python, R code, and MATLAB.**

-To achieve that we included MATLAB and RStudio development environments as you know them from before, and also Jupyter Notebooks with various kernels.
+To achieve that we have included MATLAB and RStudio development environments as you know them from before, and added Jupyter Notebooks with various kernels.

 <!-- see main page for licensing -->

-## Safe place to experiment
+## A safe place to experiment

 We are spawning your Workbench in an isolated container on your home machine.
-There you can easily experiment and if something breaks, you can stop the ephemeral container and start new one in control panel.
+This allows you to experiment, and if something breaks you can always stop the ephemeral container and start a new one in your control panel.

 ![wb_control_panel.png](./images/wb_control_panel.png)

-You should be able to access all the paths that you would expect on your home node.
-Workbench is preconfigured with access to data in lab volumes and your home directory.
-You will also get a Workbench directory:
+You should be able to access all the paths that you would expect on your home machine.
+The workbench is preconfigured with access to data in lab volumes and your home directory, and you have a dedicated Workbench directory on your work volume:

 ```
 /mnt/work/workbench/<username>